Künstlersekretariat - Astrid Schoerke

 Rivinius founded the Gasparo da Saló Trio, the Bartholdy String Quintet and the Tammuz Piano Quartet, which recorded both piano quartets by composer George Enescu for the cpo label.
 This label also released Gustav Rivinius’ performance of the Cello Concerto by Ermanno Wolf-Ferrari accompanied by the Frankfurt Radio Sympony Orchstra under Alan Francis, and Henze’s Ode to the West Wind featuring the RSO Saarbrücken conducted by Stanislaw Skrowaczewki was released by Arte Nova.
 Gustav Rivinius recorded the Brahms Clarinet Trio along with Sharon Kam and Martin Helmchen for Berlin Classics.

 For many years Gustav Rivinius has been a Professor at the University of Music in Saarbrücken.
-He is co-founder of the Kammermusiktage Mettlach and thus has been influencing the musical landscape of his native Saarland for over 30 years.
+He is co-founder of the Kammermusiktage Mettlach and thus has influenced the musical landscape of his native Saarland for over 30 years.
 He teaches a number of masterclasses regularly, including at the Schleswig-Holstein Music Festival, and is a regular juror at major music competitions, including the 2011 International Tchaikovsky Competition in Moscow.

-Season 2022/2023 | Photo: Jean M. Laffitau | Quote: Wochenblatt, February 14 2022.
+Season 2024/2025 | Photo: Jean M. Laffitau | Quote: Wochenblatt, February 14th 2022

 Marc Gruber is Solo Horn of the Frankfurt Radio Symphony Orchestra since April 2016.
 He previously held the same position with the Beethovenorchester Bonn from 2014-2016, the youngest ever solo horn in the orchestra.
-He’s toured extensively with orchestras such as the Junge Deutsche Philharmonie and the European Union Youth Orchestra in China, Japan, South Korea and all over Europe.
+He’s toured extensively with orchestras such as the Junge Deutsche Philharmonie and the European Union Youth Orchestra in China, Japan, Korea and all over Europe.

 Marc Gruber was a young student of Professor Joachim Pöltl in Düsseldorf and then continued studies with Professor Paul van Zelm in Cologne.
 Further tutelage came from Hermann Baumann, Erich Penzel, Prof. Christian Lampert and Froydis Ree Wekre.